IBM/banking-risk-mitigation-nlu-studio/README.md

 View your app at: http://localhost:8000

-## 5. Run Application on IBM Cloud
+## 5. Run the Application on IBM Cloud

 You can push the app to IBM Cloud using [IBM Cloud CLI](https://console.bluemix.net/docs/cli).
 This will use the services and application name in the `manifest.yml` file.
 From your root directory login into IBM Cloud using CLI:
 ```